TimBerti/ssvep-cvd/utils/README.md

 # EEG Signal Preprocessing and Transformation Toolkit

-This toolkit offers classes for preprocessing and transforming electroencephalogram (EEG) data, including detrending, filtering, reducing signal dimensions, and applying wavelet transforms.
+This toolkit offers classes for preprocessing and transforming EEG data, including detrending, filtering, reducing signal dimensions, and applying wavelet transforms.
 These classes are designed to be compatible with scikit-learn's estimator and transformer interfaces.

 ## Classes